sanjeevkumarcode/Exploratory_Data-_Analysis/README.md

 ## Exploratory_Data_Analysis

-In this repository, You'll get analysis on different datasets using Python.
+In this repository, We'll get analysis on different datasets using Python.